doppelganger9/babyfoot/README.md

 ## Future plans

-- Use Jest for Unit Testing?
+- ~~Use Jest for Unit Testing?~~ Well, as we use **Stryker Mutator** for mutation testing, keeping Mocha make it faster as it is able to only run tests for mutants as required; Jest runner is not yet capable of doing that.
 - have Continuous Deployment, etc.
 - add more API endpoints/features.
 - add a PWA client for the API.